OWC ThunderBay 8 review: loads of space, room for improvement

 Drive initialization and formatting is handled through SoftRAID XT.
 This is third party macOS and Windows software developed in partnership with OWC.

 SoftRAID XT supports volumes using RAID 0, 1, 0+1, 4, 5 or JBOD.
 If you don't know what that means, these are levels of protection that control how data is split up and written across the drives.
-SoftRAID XT provides information to help you decide, but for average users, RAID 5 is typically the best compromise of speed and security.
+SoftRAID XT provides information to help you decide which type of RAID is best for you, but for average users, RAID 5 mirrors and protects data against a single hard drive failure.
+If one drive were to fail, it could be replaced with a new drive of the same capacity without losing any data.
+For most users, RAID 5 provides the best balance of speed and security.

-After successfully building and mounting the ThunderBay, I used Blackmagic Speed Test to see how fast I could push and pull data from the RAID 5 volume.
-On average, I got ~550 MB/s write and ~700 MB/s read.
-For me, this is plenty fast for editing raw photos in Lightroom, PSDs in Photoshop, and editing 4K video in Premiere and DaVinci Resolve.
+After setting up and mounting the ThunderBay RAID array, I used Blackmagic Speed Test to measure the performance of the RAID 5 volume.
+On average, I saw write speeds around 550 MB/s and read speeds around 700 MB/s.
+That’s more than fast enough for my typical workflow — editing raw photos in Lightroom, large PSD files in Photoshop, and even 4K video in Premiere and DaVinci Resolve.

 Things I don't like about the ThunderBay 8